 Incorporating Prediabetes Screening and Referrals into Your Medical Practice

-Lark Health is the largest CDC-recognized Digital Diabetes Prevention Program Provider.
+Lark Health is the largest Fully CDC Recognized Digital Diabetes Prevention Program Provider.

 Lark is a covered benefit for more than 43 million Americans at risk of developing Type 2 Diabetes based on the Prediabetes Risk Assessment.

 As a clinician, you cannot help but see the consequences of diabetes in our society.
 If they themselves do not have diabetes or prediabetes, your patients are sure to have family members with or risk factors for type 2 diabetes.

 Your inclination is to help however you can, but how can you reduce the burden of diabetes in a feasible manner?
 How can you do your best for your patients and your practice at the same time?
 With some recent changes to Medicare Quality Payment Program’s Merit-based Incentive Payment System (MIPS), along with innovative programs such as Lark Diabetes Prevention Program, your patients and your practice can thrive.

 Do you serve many older adults?
 If so, diabetes and prediabetes are even more overwhelming when you realize that 1 in 4 adults over 65 years have diabetes, and half have prediabetes.